 Within the article there is a thumb print that suggests Ms Appleton was briefed by the Department for Education media team.
 The idea that referrals from Mandated reporters are poor, while referrals from elsewhere are reliable is pure DfE fantasy spin.

-The Spectator declined to publish a comment from a reader maybe because it was too long or perhaps because of embedded links to evidence.
-The post was sent (more…)
+The Spectator declined to publish a comment from a reader maybe because it was too long or perhaps because of embedded links to evidence. (more…)

 You can read the article here

 Although the positions of the two child protection NGO’s appear to differ in this article their approaches to mandatory reporting are in reality almost identical in that both are keen on the status quo.
 The NSPCC sidesteps the question on mandatory reporting and talks of sanction predicated on ‘known abuse’ The view of these two organisations seems to be that neither want to be seen to hold a different position to Government.